 - 1/2 cup whole wheat flour (or sub all purpose) 65 g

-In a large bowl, stir together rhubarb, granulated sugar and corn starch.
+- In a large bowl, stir together rhubarb, granulated sugar and corn starch (*if using fresh rhubarb, use only 2 tbsp corn starch).
 Pour into the prepared pan.